 Illinois Workforce Innovation Board

-We provide businesses with sustainable, no-cost and low-cost strategies to recruit, hire, train, and retain the skilled workforce needed to thrive.
+We provide businesses with sustainable, no-cost, low-cost strategies to recruit, hire, train, and retain a skilled workforce needed to thrive.

-IWIB is responsible for overseeing the development, implementation and modification of the Unified State Plan, convening all relevant programs, required partners and stakeholders, and providing oversight and strategic leadership for the state workforce development system.
+IWIB oversees the Unified State Plan's development, implementation, and modification through convening relevant programs and required partners/stakeholders to provide oversight and strategic leadership for the state workforce development system.

-Through a committee and task force structure, IWIB representatives from private/public partner programs offer policy recommendations to strengthen Illinois' workforce system.
+Through structured committees and task forces, IWIB representatives from private/public partner programs offer policy recommendations to strengthen Illinois' workforce system.
 All policies developed or commented upon include input from partners and the general public.

-The IWIB Strategic Planning Framework guides the alignment of the workforce, education and economic development throughout the State to ensure better outcomes for businesses and individuals.
-The efforts that will be necessary to achieve the objectives and priority activities outlined within the framework will require a commitment by the IWIB members working alongside our counterparts at the local level who are members of and support the Local Workforce Innovation Boards and our partner agencies.
-The IWIB is proud to present its strategic planning framework as outlined in the “2020 – 2022 Strategic Plan” (PDF).
+The IWIB Strategic Planning Framework guides workforce, education, and economic development alignment throughout the State to ensure better outcomes for businesses and individuals.
+Outlined objectives and priority activities require IWIB's commitment to work alongside local-level counterpart members and supporters of Local Workforce Innovation Boards and partner agencies.
+IWIB proudly presents the strategic planning framework outlined in the “2020–2022 Strategic Plan” (PDF).

-The IWIB completed a Workforce Consolidation Feasibility Study required by the Education and Workforce Equity Act (HB2170) on May 1, 2021.
-Click here to read the report.
+A Workforce Consolidation Feasibility Study, required by the Education and Workforce Equity Act (HB2170), was completed on May 1, 2021.
+Read the Report.

 IWIB Co-Chair

-The IWIB is currently co-chaired by John Rico, President/CEO of Rico Enterprises and Kristin A. Richards, Acting Director of the Illinois Department of Commerce and Economic Opportunity
+The IWIB is co-chaired by Andrew Warrington, CEO of UCC Environmental, and Kristin A. Richards, Director of the Illinois Department of Commerce and Economic Opportunity.

 Newsletter